The church stage lighting setup makes a statement about the overall ambiance and worship service experience.

 The architectural LED wash is optional and may compose moving and fixed headlights to produce color-changing options for the background.

-You will also need to consider if you want lighting fixtures that would illuminate specific areas or sets like a cross, the steps, or baptistery.
-Other additions to check if your church needs them would be backlights and house controls.
-Getting these will all depend on if you would have a use or need for them.
+You will also need to consider if you want lighting fixtures illuminating specific areas or sets like a cross, the steps, or the baptistery.
+Backlights and house controls are other additions to check if your church needs them.
+Getting these will all depend on whether you have a use or need for them.

 How to Run and Program the Church Stage Lighting

 Each church will have a different need and desire for lighting.
-Here is a general guide that can help give you an idea of running and programming your church stage lighting.
+Here is a general guide that can help you understand running and programming your church stage lighting.

 Focusing your lighting